folio-org/ui-courses/doc/testing-with-cypress.md

 All of this is unpleasant.
 Hopefully it can be ripped out once we get to the bottom of UICR-96, or at least find a less offensive workaround for it.

+##### Failing to output coverage reports

+Occaisionally, the `coverageReport` task will start failing for each suite.
+You'll see errors like this in the after-all hooks:

+> CypressError: `cy.task('coverageReport')` failed with the following error:
+> Cannot read property 'loc' of undefined

+[These have been reported](https://github.com/cypress-io/code-coverage/issues/216) and should generally be fixed with the versions of `@cypress/code-coverage` that is being installed.
+However, they can still happen with version 3.9.2 when the `.nyc_output` directory exists at the start of a run. `rm`ing that directory has fixed it for me since then.
+I believe this directory hangs around if you liberally Ctrl+C tests while they're running and catch it in a bad spot.

 #### Generating coverage reports